Bombing of Rabaul (November 1943): First raids on Rabaul

-Carrier attacks
+Japanese attacks on Bougainville

-The Navy had not contemplated an air attack upon Rabaul.
-Admiral William Halsey was implementing the next phase of his advance up the Solomon chain, and looked to establish a base on Bougainville.
+Admiral William Halsey was implementing the next phase of his advance up the Solomon chain and looked to establish a base on Bougainville.
 On Bougainville the Japanese had two airfields at the southern tip of the island, one at the northernmost peninsula, and a fourth on Buka just across the northern passage.
-Instead of attempting a costly assault on these heavily defended areas Halsey landed his invasion force of 14,000 Marines at Empress Augusta Bay, about halfway up the west coast of Bougainville.
+Instead of attempting a costly assault on these heavily defended areas, Halsey landed his invasion force of 14,000 Marines at Empress Augusta Bay, about halfway up the west coast of Bougainville.
 There he would have his Seabees clear and build an airfield of their own.

-On the first night the screening naval unit succeeded in defending the landing (the Battle of Empress Augusta Bay), but Admiral Mineichi Koga responded quickly.
-Within a few days the local cruiser force had been augmented with reinforcements from Truk.
-The Japanese had been conserving their naval forces over the past year, but in the face of the imminent threat to Rabaul now committed substantial resources in hopes of crushing the newly landed force and its naval support.
+On the night of 1/2 November the screening naval unit succeeded in defending the landing (the Battle of Empress Augusta Bay), but Admiral Mineichi Koga responded quickly, on the next day a large number of Rabaul-based aircraft raided the landing sites at Empress Augusta bay, and a force of Rabaul-based dive bombers tracked the allied surface fleet near Bougainville and bombed it, hitting one cruiser with 3 bombs in-spite of the presence of Airsols fighters.
+Within the next few days the local cruiser force had been augmented with reinforcements from Truk.
+The Japanese had been conserving their naval forces over the past year, but in the face of the imminent threat to Rabaul they committed substantial resources in hopes of crushing the newly landed force and its naval support.
 The force refueled at Rabaul in preparation for the coming battle.

 Halsey lacked comparable surface forces to oppose this fresh challenge.
 His main surface strength, two battleships and a number of cruisers, had been transferred to the Central Pacific to support the upcoming invasion of Tarawa.
 The only forces at hand were the carrier airgroups of Saratoga and Princeton.
 These would have been considered a potent force for a battle at sea, but Rabaul was a heavily fortified port with five airfields and extensive anti-aircraft batteries.
 Navy aviators had termed it "a hornet's nest".
 With the exception of the surprise raid at Pearl Harbor, no attack against such a formidable land target had been attempted by carrier aircraft.
-As such it was considered a highly dangerous mission for the aircrews and placed the carriers themselves at risk.
-Halsey later said the threat that the Japanese cruiser force at Rabaul posed to his landings at Bougainville was "the most desperate emergency that confronted me in my entire term as ComSoPac."
+As such it was considered a highly dangerous mission for the aircrews and also placed the carriers at risk.
+Halsey later said the threat that the Japanese cruiser force at Rabaul posed to his landings at Bougainville was "the most desperate emergency that confronted me in my entire term as ComSoPac (Commander of the South Pacific Area)."